caminerich/colaberry/README.md

 ### Additional Documentation
 - Weather stations data dates are between 1985-01-01 to 2014-12-31
 - Weather station states are the first 7 letters of the filename (ie USC00025) and correspond to Nebraska, Iowa, Illinois, Indiana, or Ohio
+- Testing files, labeled "test" with .TXT extension, provided to test code without ingesting large amounts of data.
+Remember to DROP TABLE before ingesting production data as data will not overright.

 ### Future Improvements
+- Implement more robust unit testing
+- Concurrency or other means to increase speed that raw weather TXT data is ingested in SQLlite database
+- Flask API is vulnerable code, not providing the searchable web interface and error with swagger documentation